Skip to main content Skip to footer

 These handoffs need tight coordination:

-• Marketing to sales: Context about lead source, content consumed, and engagement history
+• Marketing to sales: context about lead source, content consumed, and engagement history.

-• Sales to legal: Requirements, special terms, and customer concerns for contract review
+• Sales to legal: requirements, special terms, and customer concerns for contract review.

-• Sales to customer success: Implementation timeline, success criteria, and stakeholder map
+• Sales to customer success: implementation timeline, success criteria, and stakeholder map.

-• Finance involvement: Payment terms, approval processes, and revenue recognition requirements
+• Finance involvement: payment terms, approval processes, and revenue recognition requirements.

-monday CRM solves this by centralizing every interaction in one timeline.
+Intuitive platforms like monday CRM solves this by centralizing every interaction in one timeline.
 When legal needs contract context, they see the complete conversation history.
 When customer success takes over post-sale, they understand exactly what was promised.
-This transparency cuts the back-and-forth that slows deals and frustrates customers.

-Strategy 6: Use AI to surface hidden insights
+Strategy 6: use AI to surface hidden insights

 AI looks at thousands of data points and finds what predicts success or failure.
 It spots patterns you’d never catch on your own.